ChristophWurst/twofactor_duo/README.md

     import os, hashlib
     print(hashlib.sha1(os.urandom(32)).hexdigest())

-You may then take this new AKEY and insert it into your customized duo.conf file.
+You may then take this new AKEY and insert it into your customized duo.ini file.

 This has been tested on ownCloud 9.2.1 (cloned from "master" branch of the official ownCloud repo) on a CentOS 7 server, as well as an Ubuntu 14.04 server where ownCloud was installed from packages (both with manually upgraded PHP: PHP 5.6.24 on CentOS 7, PHP 7.0.9-1 on Ubuntu 14.04).